pnk0011/Human-in-the-loop-Web-App/README.md

 If you encounter any issues:

-1. Check the console logs for error messages
+1. Check the browser console for error messages
-2. Verify all environment variables are set correctly
+2. Verify all dependencies are installed correctly
 3. Ensure Node.js version is 18+
 4. Check that the port is available

-## 🎉 Success!
+## 🎉 Getting Started

 Once everything is set up correctly, you should see:

-- ✅ Backend API running on `http://localhost:5000`
+- ✅ Development server running on `http://localhost:5173`
-- ✅ Health check endpoint responding
+- ✅ Hot reload working for React components
 - ✅ Login working with test credentials
-- ✅ JWT tokens being generated and validated
 - ✅ Role-based access control functioning
+- ✅ Responsive design working across devices

-The backend API is ready to serve your Medical Insurance Web App! 🚀
+The Human-in-the-Loop Web App is ready for development! 🚀